hendersonreed/hendersonreed.github.io/src/pages/recipes/thyme-iced-tea.md

 To Drink:

 The final product is too strong to drink straight, in my opinion, so it pays to dilute it to 1/2 or 2/3 concentration.
-Serve *chilled*.
+Serve *chilled* over ice, maybe with a slice of lemon.